 Civil War Surgeon, Spy, Suffragette

 Mary Edwards Walker grew up in rural New York and graduated from Syracuse Medical College in 1855.
 She was an unconventional woman who, after marrying a fellow student, Albert Miller, hung onto her own last name refusing to assume her husband’s.
 Some historians point out that her wedding vows did not include the usual promise to obey and that she wore “trousers and a dress-coat.”
-Her marriage, and their joint medical practice, lasted but thirteen short years.
+Her marriage, and their joint medical practice, lasted thirteen years.

 When the Civil War broke out, Mary volunteered with the Union Army.
 She was not allowed to work as a physician and was denied a commission.
 She volunteered anyway as a “nurse” and a spy.
 Her nursing duties were, in actuality, those of an assistant surgeon, making Mary the first female surgeon in the US Army.
 She was an unpaid volunteer.
 Her initial job was in the US Patent Office Hospital in Washington, and later she worked as a field surgeon near the front lines for almost two years.

 Mary put on a modified union soldier’s uniform and from that time on continued to wear men’s clothing, an idiosyncrasy she would carry to her death, often showing up for her lectures wearing a man’s suit and a top hat, and often landing in jail for her scurrilous behavior, and earned her the nickname “Contrary Mary.”

 Mary’s work was unequaled among her peers and she was eventually appointed replacement surgeon in an infantry regiment but still no commission.
 Though not accepted fully by her male counterparts, her commanding officer Col Dan McCook was enormously grateful to have her.